Euphorbia Obesa plant [yoo-FOR-bee-uh oh-BEE-suh] known also as the baseball Euphorbia is a shrubby species.

 Soil and Transplanting

 While the plant isn’t a cactus, plant Obesa a in standard cactus potting soil.
-Use a standard potting soil with additional perlite as another option.
+Use a regular potting soil with additional perlite as another option.

 Twenty-five percent to 50% of the soil mixture should include perlite.

-Terra cotta pots are recommended, but any pot with drainage holes should work just fine.
+Terra cotta pots are recommended for succulent plants, but any pot with drainage holes should work just fine.

 Transplanting is not necessary unless the plant has outgrown its current container.
 When transplanting, allow the plant to dry for half a day before placing it in the new pot.